-In Greg's words, "our partnering Farmers and Producers are some of the best in New England.
-They are mostly Organically Certified, and those who are not use sustainable practices.
+Our partnering Farmers and Producers are some of the best in New England.
+Most are organically certified, and those who are not use sustainable practices.
 They are in this for the love of food, farming, and the art and craft of it all.
 Get them into a conversation about their crops or animals, their soil practices, or their land and be prepared for a lengthy and passionate discourse.
-They are masters of their craft, and our partnering Farmers and Producers are, to a person, very excited about the nearly direct relationship they have with you.
-All of them feel it is essential that Families know the people who produce their food.
-They are fully committed to the well being and health of your family."
+They are masters of their craft and are all very excited about the nearly direct relationship they have with you.
+All of them feel it is essential that families know the people who produce their food.
+They are fully committed to the well being and health of your family.

 Adam's Berry Farm is a fast paced, fun, hard working berry farm located in Burlington Vermont.
 We grow delicious certified organic strawberries, blueberries, raspberries and grapes.
 This marks our tenth season at the Intervale cultivating berries in a unique urban agricultural environment.
 We are local focused.
 We take pride that 90% of our berries are distributed with in a 10 mile radius of the farm through select restaurants, natural food stores and direct to our customers at the vibrant Burlington Farmers' Market located at City Hall Park.
 We also operate a pick your own at the farm from June to the middle of October as a way to connect the community to their food source.
 Our 20 varieties of strawberries, 10 varieties of blueberries, 4 varieties of raspberries, and 3 varieties of grapes are certain to make your belly happy!